redbadger/crux/docs/src/part-2/capabilities.md

 return back in order to implement the location capability.

 The rest of the code are the two APIs used by the Core developer - `is_location_enabled` and `get_location`.
-Their type signatures are fairly complex, so lets pick them apart.
+Their type signatures are fairly complex, so let's pick them apart.

 First, they are both generic over Effect and Event.
 This isn't strictly necessary for local capabilities, but it makes the capability reusable for any `Effect` and `Event`, not just the